Goal: To “recomp” which is shorthand for “body recomposition” meaning to lose fat and gain muscle at the same time.

 But not matter how much training experience you have, recomping is still valuable.
 By chasing lean mass, our metabolism is forced to work exceptionally hard, which keeps our body composition leaner than it would be otherwise.
 If aesthetics is one of your training goals, recomping is an ideal long term strategy: best case scenario, you’ll lose fat and gain muscle.
 Worst case scenario, you’ll maintain your lean mass and body composition until you decide to either bulk or cut.

 Here’s my general recommendation: if you’re new to this type of training, do the entire Project Recomp program and enjoy those newbie gainz.
 If you’re an experienced lifter, do the phase of Project Recomp.
 If you get stronger, bigger, or leaner then stay the course and move onto Project Recomp 2.0.
-If you don’t make substantial progress, then consider tweaking your training and nutrition towards either a bulk or a cut, depending on your aesthetic priorities.
+If you don’t make substantial progress, then consider tweaking your nutrition towards either a bulk or a cut, depending on your aesthetic priorities.

 Either way, I’d like to gently remind you that adding lean mass does not happen quickly which means that recomping is a gradual process.
 Understanding that we’re not in a rush and are planning to train for the rest of our lives, the intention of this training program is to commit to long term progress.
 In order to optimize results, make sure you’re calorie neutral (neither gaining nor losing weight) and eating 1g of protein per lb of bodyweight, spread evenly throughout your daily meals.
 If you’re looking for elite-level nutrition coaching, feel free to check out nutritionbymel.com.